Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Value: `#!cpp int 8`

-ID of the player resource Trage Bonus
+ID of the player resource Trage Bonus.
+The name is mispelled in the `Constants.xs` file, so thats how it needs to be used

 ### 9.10. cAttributeTradeGoods